iNarendraK/terraform_nov/Day1/README.md

 - Docker depends on containerd which in-turn depends on runC Container Runtimes
 - Podman depends on CRI-O container Runtime

 ## What is datacenter?
-- a group of servers owned an organization which are co-located in a single physical location
+- a group of servers owned by an organization which are co-located in a single physical location
 - Mumbai (Region)
   - Availability Zone ( 2 locations )
   -